Cyclic amalgams, HNN extensions, and Garside one-relator groups: Background from Garside theory

 Every Garside monoid admits a finite set of atoms, and this set is the minimal generating set~\cite{dehornoyParis}.
 The hypothesis that there exists a finite generating subset that is closed under~$\dR$ implies that the closure of the atoms under~$\dR$ is finite.

-\begin{def} If~$M$ is a Garside monoid, the closure~$S$ of its atoms under~$\dR$ and~$\jR$ is finite---its elements are called \emph{simple elements}, and their right lcm is the (minimal) Garside element denoted by~$\D$.
-The finite lattice~$(S,\gL,\jR,1,\D)$ nicely summarizes the whole structure of~$M$ in a nutshell. \end{def}
+\begin{defin} If~$M$ is a Garside monoid, the closure~$S$ of its atoms under~$\dR$ and~$\jR$ is finite---its elements are called \emph{simple elements}, and their right-lcm is the (minimal) Garside element denoted by~$\D$.
+The finite lattice~$(S,\gL,\jR,1,\D)$ nicely summarises the whole structure of~$M$ in a nutshell. \end{defin}